Annel702/Annel702/README.md

  <br>

-Currently working with clients to provide digital assets from concept to finish, enhancing their brand and generating leads.

 - 👀 My interest in tech came as a result of working as a convention staff member for large tech events locally on the Las Vegas strip.

-Currently learning cyber security and exploring the seemingly endless possibilities of code/ low code development, cloud, and AI.
+Currently learning as much as I can by leveraging free resources and exploring the seemingly endless possibilities of code/ low code development, cloud, as well as AI.